-Angela says that it was the (9) of the spectacled bear that first interested her.
-Angela mentions that the bear's markings can be found on its (10) as well as its eyes and cheeks.
-Angela is pleased by evidence that spectacled bears have been s een in (11) areas of Argentina.
-Angela says the bears usually live in (12) , though they Angela says the bears usually live in (12) , though they can also be found in other places. can also be found in other places.
-Spectacled bears behave differently from other types of bear during can also be found in other places. can also be found in other places.
-Spectacled bears behave differently from other types of bear during (13) can also be found in other places. ng, which Angela finds surprising.
-Spectacled bears behave differently from other types of bear during can also be found in other places. ng, which Angela finds surprisingare the biggest danger to Spectacled bears behave differently from other types of bear during (13) can also be found in other places. ng, which Angela finds surprising.
-Spectacled bears behave differently from other types of bear during (13) can also be found in other places. ng, which Angela finds surprising are the biggest danger to spectacled bears.
+Angela says that it was the (9) of the spectacled bear

+that first interested her.

+Angela mentions that the bear's markings can be found on its

+(10) as well as its eyes and cheeks.

+Angela is pleased by evidence that spectacled bears have been see n in

+(11) areas of Argentina.

+Angela says the bears usually live in (12)

+Ca an also be found in other places.

+Spectacled bears behave differently from other types of bear during

+(13) , which Angela finds surprising.

+, /

+Angela is upset that (14) are the biggest danger to

+spectacled bears.

+Angela says that spectacled bears usually eat (15)

+and tree bark.

 Bears climb trees and make a (16) , which fascinated

+Angela.